FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Transactions are supported, with a single limitation:

 #.
 Of the three storage implementations, only SQL Server truly supports transactions.
 On :ref:`MongoDB<configure_mongodb>` and :ref:`Memory<configure_memory>`, transaction support can be simulated at the FHIR level, but not be enforced on the database level.
 #.
-References between resources in the transaction can only point backwards.
-So if resource B references A, A must be created or updated before B. This implies that circular references are also not supported.
+References between resources in the transaction can point backwards or forwards.
+Only circular references are not supported.

 You can limit the number of entries accepted in a single Transaction.
 See :ref:`batch_options`.